MatanShamir1/ChatAppAndroidClient/README.md

 6. you can also run the web client by cloning it and running it from the VScode environment, see the details in the readme of the 2nd milestone, ChatAppServer.

 ## How-to-use-the-app
-* you can register new users to the server's database as explained in the login+register parts above.
+* you can register new users to the server's database as explained in the login+register parts above. <br />
-* you can open 2 or more clients from web\android and try checking live updates from one to another.
+* you can open 2 or more clients from web\android and try checking live updates from one to another. <br />
-* you can change the user's profile pics and server addresses in the settings page, as explained above.
+* you can change the user's profile pics and server addresses in the settings page, as explained above. <br />
+* you can also use the web client from ex1 (in the newest branch- which is ex2 branch) and activate the users from different client. <br />

 ## Developers:
 **Matan Shamir 206960239** <br />